RAREChallenge2026/RARE-VISION-2026-Challenge/README.md

 imbalanced, multi-label VCE dataset—to evaluate algorithm performance in real-world conditions and encourage the development of innovative techniques for handling class imbalance.
-Participants will be tasked with detecting both common and rare events across noisy, temporally continuous VCE video streams during internal validation and external validation phase.
+Participants will be tasked with detecting both common and rare events across noisy, temporally continuous VCE video streams.
 Automated classification pipelines will be ranked based on innovative class-balance strategies and event-level performance metrics to ensure fairness, generalizability, and clinical relevance.